rgerkin/mathiasverraes.github.com/_posts/2013-04-20-decoupling-symfony2-forms-from-entities.markdown

 ## Comments

+### [CryptoCompress] - 2013/04/20

+Very nice Blog!
+Thank You!

+off-topic:

+# "static function hire()" (1):
+Static methods considered harmful.
+I use static-method-in-object instead in-factory for stateful objects too.
+Is this a common approach?
+Maybe you have more information about it?

+# "static function hire()" (2):
+A company hire "instantiated" employees.
+Bonus points for $company->hire($employee) :D

+# last code snippet
+There is no obvious connection between repository and entity manager.
+$this->employeeRepository->persist($employee);
+or
+$this->entityManager->employeeRepository->find();

 <!-- To add a comment, copy this template: (don't worry about markup, I'll clean it up if need be)

 ### [YOUR NAME](YOUR URL) - YYY/MM/DD